 - Payment history.
 It includes all personal repayments and public records and constitutes about 35% of the score.

-- Length of credit history also has got certain weight – about 15%.
+- The length of credit history also has got a certain weight – about 15%.
 This stands for the time span since your accounts were opened and active.

 - The types of credit used by a person refer to 10% of the score.

 - The same (10%) refers to the fact whether a person applied for any new credits and the number of newly opened accounts.